csmap-surveys/csmap-surveys.github.io/tiktok_ios.md

 <div style="padding-top:20px;"></div>

+<p>The above tabs provide specific instructions based on the device type you may be using, iOS Device, Android Device, Laptop or Desktop.
+Please click on the tab for the corresponding instructions to your device.</p>

+<p>The Video Instructions tab contain a video instructions for mobile devices only.</p>

 ## Part 1: Request Your Data

 <div style="display: flex; flex-direction: column; align-items: flex-start; gap: 20px;">
 <div style="text-align: left;">
 <img src="images/iOS/iphone_1.png" width="250" style="margin-bottom: 5px;">